 We invite you to celebrate our first fifty years!
 We would love to see you...our offices are Covid-clean and everyone is wearing a mask!
 Give us a call, and let us know you are coming!

 We believe that everyone can gain the skills and confidence through continued learning to reach their goals.
 Our programming has been specifically designed for students in all stages of life, from veterans and workers returning to the workplace after injury to adults, young adults, and children in need of academic tutoring and SAT test preparation.

 Townsend Learning Center is still here!

-We are happy to return to work with your clients in our center where we are complying with social distancing guidelines by serving a reduced number of clients and sanitation guidelines with updated cleaning procedures.
+We are happy to work with your clients in our center where our staff is fully vaccinated and eager to work with your referrals.
+We continue to comply with social distancing guidelines by serving a reduced number of clients and sanitation guidelines with updated cleaning procedures.

 In order to accommodate our reduced in-center capacity, we are offering your clients remote Short Term Training through our online training center.
 BWC has made allowances for managers to change WA authorizations over to Short Term Training to enable our clients to work remotely with our excellent online instructors.

 Thank you for your faith and loyalty to Townsend.
 We look forward to working with you again in the near future!
 Take good care of yourself, and enjoy your families and all the things that truly matter.

 Townsend Learning Center